thomasdavis/lordajax.com/apps/registry/README.md

-his is where the talk chatgpt resume thing goes
+This is where all the apps that live on the registry.jsonresume.org domain live